 But the trio’s stylistic surgery was only cosmetic.
 “What we really did,” Butala recalls, “was pop-folk.
 We still had drums and sometimes a full orchestra, so we didn’t completely go in a folk direction.
 Because when the folk thing died out, we didn’t want to have to go with it.”

-While musically tipping their hats to rock, country and other song styles at various times since then, the trio have shied away from being identified with any particular trend.
+While musically tipping their hats to rock, country, and other song styles at various times since then, the trio has shied away from being identified with any particular trend.
 Similarly, they have avoided allying themselves with any political movement.
 “I respect groups that want to give a message to the public,” explains Gary Pike, “but we feel there’s so much to musical entertainment that can be done without getting on a political bandwagon.

 “We’re not political authorities,” he adds, “and we don’t feel we should use our fame to sway people.
-Besides, it’s not accepted from us anyway.
+Besides, it’s not accepted from us, anyway.
 We put out a thing a few years ago called ‘All the Grey-Haired Men,’ which was kind of a controversial record; it got a lot of negative reaction and almost no radio play.